polyaxon/polyaxon/templates/index.md

 the cloud or on your own infrastructure.
 Kubernetes and the Polyaxon Helm chart provides sensible defaults for an initial deployment.

-To get started, go to [Quick start with Polyaxon](quick_start) to start your first experiment.
+To get started, go to [Quick start with Polyaxon](quick_start) to start your first experiments.

 To setup a Polyaxon deployment, go to [Installation requirements and setup](installation/introduction).